QED1224/Toontown-Resources/README.md

 ## Did being Lureless impact the accuracy of Lure SOS cards? <a name="vp-1"></a>

-Yes, a value of 0 was used for `trackExp` in all Lure SOS card accuracy calculations for Lureless toons (see [Toon Attack Accuracy](#toon-atk-acc) for more information).
-In practice, this was only relevant for Des Traction and Dee Version, which *always* missed against level 11 and 12 cogs as seen below.
+Yes, a value of 0 is used for `trackExp` in all Lure SOS card accuracy calculations for Lureless toons (see [Toon Attack Accuracy](#toon-atk-acc) for more information).
+In practice, this is only relevant for Des Traction and Dee Version, which *always* miss against level 11 and 12 cogs as seen below.

 ```
 Level 11: atkAcc = 50 + 0 + (-50) = 0